ciena/oftee/README.md

 This application is configured via the environment.
 The following environment variables can be used:

-KEY          TYPE                              DEFAULT    REQUIRED    DESCRIPTION HELP         True or False                     false                  show this message LISTEN_ON    String                            :8000      true        connection on which to listen for an open flow device PROXY_TO     String                            :8001      true        connection on which to attach to an SDN controller TEE_TO       Comma-separated list of String    :8002                  list of connections on which tee packet in messages LOG_LEVEL    String                            debug                  logging level
+KEY                  TYPE                              DEFAULT    REQUIRED    DESCRIPTION HELP                 True or False                     false                  show this message LISTEN_ON            String                            :8000      true        connection on which to listen for an open flow device
+PROXY_TO             String                            :8001      true        connection on which to attach to an SDN controller
+TEE_TO               Comma-separated list of String    :8002                  list of connections on which tee packet in messages
+LOG_LEVEL            String                            debug                  logging level SHARE_CONNECTIONS    True or False                     true                   use shared connections to outbound end points
 ```

 ### Tee Configuration